asyakhl/cancerRNA_clustering/README.md

-I use unsupervised learning methods (PCA, hierarchical clustering, and k-means clustering) to subgroup cancer samples into one of 5 clusters based on their gene expression profiles, 20, 531 genes expression measurements.
+I use unsupervised learning methods (PCA, hierarchical clustering, and k-means clustering) to subgroup cancer samples into one of 5 clusters based on their gene expression profiles, 20, 531 gene expression measurements.

 Code: *cancerRNA_markdown.Rmd*